steel here

 my interest in finding such scenes hasn't waned since i left bethlehem in 2017. the mon valley is one of the few remaining regions in the united states where steep hills scattered with row homes flatten out into cramped, century-old sites still dedicated to steelmaking.

-the search for these views that i first imagined over a decade ago was a long-awaited adventure. the mills in the background of these images have coexisted with the towns in the foreground for generations; it is rewarding to have explored and documented places where the backdrop is more than a reminder of what once happened there.
+the search for these views that i first imagined over a decade ago was a long-awaited adventure. the mills in the background of these images have coexisted with the towns in the foreground for generations; it is both hopeful and rewarding to have explored places where the backdrop is more than a reminder of what once happened there.